pedrotgn/pyactor/README.md

 python sample1.py
 ...

-Also see the documentation in doc/_build/html/index.html
+Also see the documentation in doc/_build/html/index.html (outdated)